-Residual solvents (Class I, Class II and Class III) – ICH guideline Q3c
+Residual Solvent Analysis (Class I, II and III) – ICH guideline Q3c

 Oxford Analytical provide residual solvent analysis by gas chromatography.
 Residual solvents are solvents that are used in the manufacturing processes of materials that are not completely removed after processing.
 For example, solvents can be used in glue and adhesive manufacturing to control the drying properties.
 There are guidelines for the amount of residual solvents that can be left behind and still be considered safe.
 At unsafe levels, they can either be harmful to the environment or humans.
 Residual solvents can also compromise the quality and/or functionality of the product.